capitalisttofu/stock-market-streaming-app/README.md

 `discarded_data` contains data points, which have been discarded due to not having values for the required attributes.
 The data points are discarded in `raw_trade_event_parser`.
 Currently, the discarded data points are consumed by a test discarded consumer located in the backend.
 Within this consumer, it is possible to add the functinality of storing the data elsewhere for further processing if required.

-`ema_results` contains the ema calculation events produced in the end of each tumbling window per symbol, if the tumbling window contains any trade events.
+`ema_results` contains the EMA (exponential moving average) calculation events produced in the end of each tumbling window per symbol, if the tumbling window contains any trade events.

-`late_trade_data` topic contains the events, which were late to the tumbling window.
+`late_trade_data` contains the trade events, which were late to the tumbling window.

 ## Setup